JAMON COPELAND | HEAD COACH

 He is also a member of the National Association of Basketball Coaches and the Texas Association of Basketball Coaches.

-Copeland and his wife Jessica reside in Tyler and have three young boys, Corban, Blaise and Asher.
+Copeland and his wife Jessica reside in Tyler and have four young boys, Corban, Blaise, Asher, and Judah.

 While the assistant at Francis Marion, Deer had numerous responsibilities, including design and implementation of player development, in-game coaching, game-day promotion and helping to promote and run the team's basketball camps.